edefalque/signalk-stripcharts/README.md

 ![simple chart + y2](readme2.PNG)

 The browser window can display two such charts on top of each other.
-For instance you may have wind speeds on the top chart and boat speeds on the bottom chart.
+For instance you may have wind speeds on the top chart and boat speeds on the bottom chart, or wind speeds with two different time windows, say 10 minutes and 24 hours.
 Those two charts can be selected with a dropdown list from a set of active charts.

 Now it's time to install and start using the default charts specifications provided.